DuppyIsCool/Disease-Simulator/README.md

 ### Prerequisites

-Recoomaned that you have Unity2019.2.10f1
+It is reccomended that you have Unity2019.2.10f1

 ### Installing